You should (almost) never buy a pre-built PC.

 - Mainstream headphones are made with the average consumer in mind i.e. the person who might not use them only for gaming but also for listening to music and watching videos.
 They tend to be relatively compact and foldable so as to offer better portability.

 - Studio headphones provide the highest-fidelity sound and the most faithful audio reproduction.
-They are made for professionals, not for consumers.
+They are made for professionals, not for the average consumer.
 With that said, they are quite expensive and might actually deliver a less satisfying experience as they are made for analyzing audio, not enjoying it.

 - Gaming headsets strive to find the best balance between audio quality and recording quality.
 They tend to be more expensive than regular headphones since they must also include a good microphone.